NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 **Please follow the guide _in order_, making sure that every step is completed before proceeding to the next.**

-## Are You Using Drive Encoders?

-Before you begin tuning, it is important to understand feedforward vs. PID velocity control and which one you are using.
-The goal of both of the systems is to reach and mantain a target velocity.
+## Why no DriveVelocityPID?
+While historically it was recommended to use DriveVelocityPID if you used drive encoders, the general consensus has switched to the opinion that VelocityPID's minimal accuracy improvements are not worth it over the difficulty to tune the DriveVelocityPID controller.

+## Why Feedforward?
 The feedforward velocity control is an open loop system that will attempt to create a function translating voltage into velocity using specified drive characteristics.
-In contrast, the velocity PID is a closed loop system.
-It allows for live feedback and adjustment of the velocity using the readouts from an encoder.
-In general, a closed loop system will be most optimal.
-Thus, if you are able to, turn on `RUN_USING_ENCODERS` on each of your drive train motors to achieve the smoothest behavior.
-However, if you are using drive encoders with a three-wheel odometry setup (assuming 4x motors on the drive train), this will take up 7 out of your 8 available encoder slots leaving you with a single usable encoder slot for other robot mechanisms.
-This is not always possible and sacrificing your drive train encoders frees up 4 encoder slots.
-In this scenario, you would use the feedforward velocity control.
-You should not be depending on feedforward velocity control without dead wheels.

-The tuning process will differ depending on which form of control you use.
+While it is open loop and thus technically less accurate than VelocityPID, the internal PID is a very fickle controller and has many issues when used for drive control.

+## Recommendation
+The general recommendation in the community nowadays is to avoid the Velocity PID route, even if you use drive encoders.
+While the instructions will still remain here, the Velocity PID option is unruly and can be *very* difficult to tune, while feedforward will offer very similar accuracy while being much more simple to tune.

 <Ayude />

-### TL;DR

-It is now my personal recommendation to use feedforward control whether or not you have dead wheels or drive encoders.
-I have found the feedforward control to be much faster in tuning and a lot easier to manage in general.
-Relying on the internal PID for velocity control can prove to be quite frustrating.
-It is quite the fickle controller sometimes.
-If you find it to actually work for you, then feel free to do so.
-However, many will find that feedforward control (even if you have drive encoders) is a lot easier to tune and manage.
-If you do find that you have odd oscillation issues, especially once you start incorporating the follower PID, it is recommended that you switch to feedforward control.

-**Outdated recommendation for posterity:**

-- If you have only drive encoders, no dead wheels -> you're going to tune velocity PID
-- If you have only dead wheels, no drive encoders -> you're going to tune feedforward
-- If you have both, dead wheels and drive encoders -> you're going to tune velocity PID
-  - Technically the most accurate setup.
-However in practice, your accuracy will probably not differ much from the dead wheel-no drive encoder setup as the pose PIDs will generally ensure accurate following.

 ## Drive Constants